 Such events evidence a wide knowledge base and provide HETAS with an opportunity to educate the audience on the importance of appliance selection, use of appropriately trained and registered installers and consumer awareness on appliance use.

 - ISVA (Independent Surveyors and Valuers Association) Conference 2019

 - Gateshead building Control

 Speaking of the seminar held at Gateshead Building Control, their Environmental Health team commented:

-Excellent presentation from Mike Harvey at HETAS.
+Excellent presentation from HETAS.
 Great opportunity for CPD, working jointly with Building Control Officers and Environmental Health Officers.
 The technical detail of the presentation was very interesting & pictures of bad practice were excellent to learn from and discuss further.
 Lots of opportunity throughout for interaction with the audience for Q&A’s.
-Mike was very knowledgeable and would recommend to anyone who is thinking about booking a training session.
-The 2 hours flew by – we could have easily continued to talk to Mike on this subject all afternoon!
+The speaker was very knowledgeable and would recommend to anyone who is thinking about booking a training session.
+The 2 hours flew by – we could have easily continued to talk on this subject all afternoon!

 Anyone looking to run a CPD session can contact the HETAS training team on firstname.lastname@example.org.